-- 27.-(1) If title to a share passes to a transmittee, the company may only recognise the transmittee as having any title to that share - (2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require- - (a) may, subject to the articles, choose either to become the holder of those shares or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to which they are entitled, by reason of the holder's death or bankruptcy or otherwise, unless they become the holders of those shares executed by the person from whom the transmittee has derived rights in respect of the share, and as if the event which gave rise to the transmission had not occurred Transmittees bound by prior notices
+- 27. (1) If title to a share passes to a transmittee, the company may only recognise the transmittee as having any title to that share. - (2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require- - may, subject to the articles, choose either to become the holder of those shares or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had. - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to which they are entitled, by reason of the holder's death or bankruptcy or otherwise, unless they become the holders of those shares.